mickfuzz/dyne_docs/src/terminal/docs/15-permissions.md

 That command will tell you just that: who you are, the name of your user account.
 As you can see, you are not *root*.
 The user *root* can see the contents of that directory and can also add files to it, but you are not him.
-What\'s your group then?
+What's your group then?

     $ id -G -n
     joe dialout cdrom floppy audio video plugdev

-That\'s the list of groups you belong to.
-If any of those were *root* you\'d be able to see the contents of the */bin* directory but not add files to it.
+That's the list of groups you belong to.
+If any of those were *root* you'd be able to see the contents of the */bin* directory but not add files to it.
 But you are not part of the *root* group.
 The only option left is "the rest of the world" and you are included there, so what you can do is just see the contents of the directory.

-Let\'s look at another file:
+Let's look at another file:

     $ ls -l /etc/issue
     -rw-r--r-- 1 root root 36 2009-02-26 15:06 /etc/issue

-As you can see, it\'s a regular file that *root* can read and write and users in the *root* group, whoever they are, can only read.
+As you can see, it's a regular file that *root* can read and write and users in the *root* group, whoever they are, can only read.
 And you, *joe*, can only read it too.

 What about your own stuff?
 Chances are you have a *Desktop* directory in your home directory.
-We\'ll check its permissions with `ls -l`, adding an extra `-d` option so we see just a line for *Desktop* and not the files or directories within it.
+We'll check its permissions with `ls -l`, adding an extra `-d` option so we see just a line for *Desktop* and not the files or directories within it.